Commonwealth Charter Academy Charter School serves 16,419 students in grades Kindergarten-12.

 Students by Grade

-The diversity score of Commonwealth Charter Academy Charter School is 0.53, which is equal to the diversity score at state average of 0.53.
+The diversity score of Commonwealth Charter Academy Charter School is 0.57, which is more than the diversity score at state average of 0.56.
 The school's diversity has stayed relatively flat over five school years.

 State Level (PA)